 Dumpling dough:

-- Farmers' cheese; a reasonable substitute for Czech tvaroh cheese.
-You can find out more about other possible substitutes for this ingredient later in the article (Czech tvaroh substitution).
+- Farmers' cheese – is a reasonable substitute for Czech Tvaroh cheese.
+You can find out more about other possible substitutes for this ingredient later in the article (Czech Tvaroh substitution).

 - Egg

-- Strawberries; to fill the dumplings - freshly picked from the garden are the best.
+- Strawberries – to fill the dumplings.
+The best ones are fresh from the farmers market or picked from your garden.
 Please do not use frozen or canned strawberries.
-The strawberries should be about the same size.
+Ensure the strawberries are about the same size for even cooking.

-MY TIP: The cheese and eggs should ideally be at room temperature.
-They will be easier to combine with the flour when kneading the dough.
+MY TIP: For best results, the cheese and eggs should be at room temperature.
+This will make them easier to combine with the flour when kneading the dough.

 Topping:

-- Powdered sugar; mix it with the sour cream or sprinkle it separately over the dumplings.
+- Powdered sugar – either mix the sugar with sour cream or sprinkle it separately over the dumplings.

-- Sour cream; I buy sour cream with about 18% fat.
-It is not runny, but firmer and tastes very good.
+- Sour cream – I buy sour cream with about 18% fat.
+It is thick, not runny, and tastes delicious.

 ✅ You’ll find the exact amount of ingredients below in the recipe card, which you can also print out.